kmnhan/1KARPES_DAQ/README.md

 2. Power on the DAQ PC (left) and log in with appropriate credentials.
 3. Once the DAQ PC is on, power on the logging PC (right) and check if the network drive (D:) is connected.
 4. On the logging PC, start the following programs from the desktop (order does not matter):
-   - F70H
    - MG15
-   - Temperature controller
+   - 🥶 Temperature controller
-   - Motion controller
+   - 😇 Motion controller
+   - 🎛️ F70H (not required, but recommended to be always running)

    Check if the programs are running correctly by looking at value updates.
 5. Once the programs are running, double click on `Start Servers` in the desktop.
 In the